-- 1. To achieve optimum fleet maintenance, the Group engages ship management companies to manage its fleet.
-The ship management company, as a specialist in this respect, ensures that the Group's vessels are in compliance with various regulations, including IMO regulations such as ISM Code, Classification Society's rules, Oil Major Terminal vetting inspections, and CDI inspections, among others. - 2.
-The Group engages a third-party professional advisory firm for corporate secretarial services to ensure that it is kept apprised of, and in compliance with, all legal and statutory requirements as well as listing rules.
+- 1. During the year, the Group established a subsidiary, Samudera Ship Management Pte Ltd ("SSM"), specialises in providing ship management service.
+SSM manages the Group's fleet of container vessels.
+To achieve optimum fleet maintenance, the Group also engages various ship management companies to manage its tankers fleet.
+This ensures that the Group's vessels are in compliance with various regulations, including IMO regulations such as ISM Code, Classification Society's rules, Oil Major Terminal vetting inspections, and CDI inspections, among others. - 2.
+The Group engages third-party professional advisory firms for corporate secretarial services to ensure that it is kept apprised of, and in compliance with, all legal and statutory requirements as well as listing rules.
 The Group may separately appoint a relevant professional advisor or legal firm to act on its behalf for specific matters arising.